-We have produced most of our products on a custom order basis rather than pursuant to large contracts that require production on a large volume basis.
+In the past, we produced most of our products on a custom order basis rather than pursuant to large contracts that require production on a large volume basis.
 Accordingly, other than the commercial manufacture of products by our Luna Technologies Division, we have no experience manufacturing products in large volume.
-Because our experience in large scale manufacturing is limited, we may encounter unforeseen difficulties in our efforts to manufacture other products or materials in commercial quantities, or we may be required to rely on third-party contractors over which we do not have direct control to manufacture our products.
-For example, we have engaged a third-party contract manufacturer to produce our line of tunable lasers.
-We also may need to develop or in-license Trimetasphere nanomaterial purification and isolation technology, which would result in manufacturing delays or shortfalls.
+Because our experience in large scale manufacturing is limited, we may encounter unforeseen difficulties in our efforts to manufacture other products or materials in commercial quantities or have to rely on third party contractors over which we may not have direct control to manufacture our products.
+For example, we may need to develop or in-license Trimetasphere ® nanomaterial purification and isolation technology, which would result in manufacturing delays or shortfalls.
 We may also encounter difficulties and delays in manufacturing our products for the following reasons:

-- we plan to expand our manufacturing operations, and our production processes may have to change to accommodate this growth; - to increase our manufacturing output significantly, we will have to attract and retain qualified employees, who are in short supply, for the assembly and testing operations; - · we might have to sub-contract to outside manufacturers which might limit our control of costs and processes; and - our manufacturing operations may have to comply with government specifications.
+- we may need to expand our manufacturing operations, and our production processes may have to change to accommodate this growth; - to increase our manufacturing output significantly, we will have to attract and retain qualified employees, who are in short supply, for the assembly and testing operations; - we might have to sub-contract to outside manufacturers which might limit our control of costs and processes; and - our manufacturing operations may have to comply with government specifications.

-If we are unable to keep up with demand for our products, our revenue growth could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.
+If we are unable to keep up with demand for our products, our revenues could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.
 Moreover, failure to develop and maintain a U.S. market for goods developed with U.S. government-licensed technology may result in the cancellation of the relevant U.S. government licenses.
 Our inability to manufacture our products successfully would have a material adverse effect on our revenues.